-Physical and Life Sciences (additional credits for a total of 16 credits)
+• Physical and Life Sciences (additional credits for a total of 16 credits)

-Two courses with labs from the same discipline (Example: Two BIO'S or two CHM's)
+Two courses with labs from the same discipline (specifically, two Biology or two Chemistry or two Physics courses)

 Select from: Any course listed as an IAI GECC approved Life or Physical Science course and/or any course from AST, ATS, BIO, CHM, GEL, PGE, or PHY.
 Credit cannot be counted toward the science requirement of the A.S. for more than one course in the following course combination: BIO 103/BIO 162/BIO 201/BIO 205.
 Credit cannot be counted toward the science requirement of the A.S. for more than one course in the following course combination: CHM 105/110/120.
 Acceptable course pairings for chemistry include CHM 110 and CHM 210 or CHM 120 and CHM 130.

 - Non-Western Culture one 3-credit course Select from: Any course listed as an IAI approved Non-Western Culture.
-Course is indicated by (#); or SPH 202. - STU 100 Planning for Success one 1-credit course - · Electives 15-18 additional credits
+Course is indicated by (#); or SPH 202. - STU 100 Planning for Success one 1-credit course

+• Electives - 15-18 additional credits